Uniswap/docs/docs/contracts/uniswapx/guides/becomeQuoter.md

 method: POST
 content-type: application/json
 data: {
-    requestId: "string uuid - a unique identifier for this quote request",
+    requestId: "string uuid - a unique identifier for swapper's request",
     tokenInChainId: "number - the `tokenIn` chainId",
     tokenOutChainId: "number - the `tokenOut` chainId",
     swapper: "string address - The swapper’s EOA address that will sign the order",
     tokenIn: "string address - The ERC20 token that the swapper will provide",
     tokenOut: "string address - The ERC20 token that the swapper will receive",
     amount: "string number - If the trade type is exact input then this is amount of `tokenIn` the user wants to swap otherwise this is amount of tokenOut the user wants to receive",
-    type: "number - This is either `EXACT_INPUT` or `EXACT_OUTPUT`"
+    type: "number - This is either `EXACT_INPUT` or `EXACT_OUTPUT`",
-}
+    quoteId: "string uuid - a unique identifier for the quote an integrator is sending back" }
 ```